Table of Contents

 What We Like

-On the whole, there’s much to love about Ooma Office, if you’re opting for it as a small business telecommunication solution.
+On the whole, there’s much to love about Ooma’s business phone service, if you’re opting for it as a small business telecommunication solution.
 The things I like are:

 - Cost-efficient – Clear pricing structure with no hidden costs or taxes apart from mandatory government taxes.
 In addition, the monthly running costs are low after an initial device and purchase price upfront.

 - Quick and easy installation